nivgo/AndroidDeviceAutomator/README.md

     - Allow screen prompt to finish the setup.

 5. **Run the Script:**
+    ```
-    python main.py -a [record/play] -p [path_to_file] [-d device_serials] [-e event_numbers] [--loop]
+    python main.py -a [record/play] -p [path_to_file] [-d device_serials] [-e event_numbers] [--loop] [--slowdown FACTOR]
+    ```
+    Note:
+    - The `--slowdown` argument allows you to slow down the playback speed.
+For instance, a slowdown factor of 1.0 is real-time, 2.0 is half speed, and so on.
-    *playing records was tested and can be used only for rooted devices
+    - Playing records was tested and can be used only for rooted devices.

 ## Contributing

 Suggestions, improvements, or bug reports are always welcome.
 Open an issue to start a discussion!

 ## Support

 Encounter any challenges or issues?
 Please open an issue on this repository for assistance.